Jimmy Neutron: Boy Genius

-Backed by a strong pre-release campaign, Jimmy Neutron: Boy Genius was released on December 21, 2001 and was a box office success, grossing $103 million worldwide against a $30 million budget.
-It earned generally positive reviews for its characters, humor, vocal performances, and sense of charm, fun, and wit.
-It was nominated for the inaugural Academy Award for Best Animated Feature in 2001, ultimately losing to Shrek.
-It was the only animated Nickelodeon film to be nominated in that category for nearly a decade until Rango (2011) was nominated and won.
+Jimmy Neutron: Boy Genius was released by Paramount Pictures and Nickelodeon Movies on December 21, 2001, and was a box office success, grossing $103 million worldwide against a $30 million budget.
+It earned generally positive reviews and was nominated for the inaugural Academy Award for Best Animated Feature.
+The film was followed by an animated television series, The Adventures of Jimmy Neutron, Boy Genius, which aired from 2002 to 2006, alongside a spin-off series, Planet Sheen, which aired from 2010 to 2013.
+A simulator ride based on the film, Jimmy Neutron's Nicktoon Blast opened at Universal Studios Florida in 2003 and closed in 2011.

-Due to its success, the film was continued into an animated television series called The Adventures of Jimmy Neutron, Boy Genius, which premiered on July 20, 2002, and ended on November 25, 2006.
-Four years later, a spin-off series called Planet Sheen was produced, focusing on Jimmy's friend Sheen Estevez.
-This series premiered on October 2, 2010 (alongside T.U.F.F.
-Puppy), and ended on February 15, 2013.

-A simulator ride based on the film called Jimmy Neutron's Nicktoon Blast was set to take place after the events of the film and featured guest appearances by other Nicktoons characters.
-It opened at Universal Studios Florida on April 11, 2003, and closed on August 18, 2011.